Anuradha-1710/delta-demo/README.md

 # delta-demo
-thease is demo for git or github
+thease is demo for git or github.